Understanding Executive Function: What It Is and Why It Matters

 1. Create Your Planning Sanctuary

-Choose a consistent location for planning
+Choose a consistent location where you'll engage in planning

-Ensure comfortable seating that supports good posture
+Ensure you have comfortable-enough seating that supports good posture

-Have planning tools readily available
+Have all the tools you need to do planning readily available

 2. The Arrival Practice

-Take several deep breaths, extending the exhale
+Take several slow deep breaths, extending the exhale

 Notice and name your current emotional state